minhanhn98/AwayWithHarassment/README.md

 Take particular note at the url in the form tag with the method "Post".
 This url is where you will always be sending your form.
 You are going to want to handle the response using javascript or something like JQUERY.

-#Building an Android App that uses Impact!
+##2.3.1 Building an Android App that uses Impact!

 Now whenever you are working with Android applications there are certain things you are going to watch out for.
 A common mistake is running certain methods in the main activity.
 This will result in an error and your app may not run at all.
 But similar with a webpage, the main idea is having a text area form, and a button in order to submit the http POST request.
 Also, you are going to want to be making sure that you are sending the right format.

-###Sample code for submit entry:
+###2.3.2 Sample code for submit entry:
 ```
 EditText msgText;
 Button sendButton;